 - Settings Section

 - Authentication & Authorization

 - Infrastructure requirements (domain mapping, SSL, hosting, backup, DR)

 - Marketing & Documentation (pre-launch)

 The above split gave me a clear visualization of what needed to be done.
 There were about 15 core areas in the product that needed to be developed to get a working version of Document360.

 Teams to Tasks mapping

 Now that we had the core areas of Document360 in hand, I started mapping out tasks to teams and individuals.
-Given the experience building products, I could sense few of the tasks were best suited for individual contributors while the volume tasks are best suited for small teams.
+Given the experience building products, I could sense few of the tasks were best suited for individual contributors while the volume tasks were best suited for small teams.

 As a company, we maintain a flat hierarchy and I interact with pretty much every person in the organization.
-To a great extent, I’m fully aware of the capabilities, strengths, interests and weaknesses of each technical resource in the organization and this helped me a lot to map the tasks vs teams/individual.
+To a great extent, I’m fully aware of the capabilities, strengths, interests, and weaknesses of each technical resource in the organization and this helped me a lot to map the tasks vs teams/individual.

 Presenting the Hackathon plan to the team